andrewt3000/MachineLearning/neuralNets.md

 Data augmentation - An example of data augmentation for images is mirroring, flipping, rotating, and translating your images to create new examples.

 ### Initialization
 The weights and biases are typically initialized with small random numbers centered on zero.
-This random process assists symmetry breaking.
-However, there are a variety of ways to initialize your weights and biases.
+If the weights are the same (say all 0s) they will remain the same throughout training, making the weights random breaks this symmetry.
+There are a variety of ways to initialize your weights and biases.
 See available [keras initializations](https://keras.io/initializers/)

 ### Forward Propagation